zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

 = Can't I just use Photoshop or another image editing application to optimize my images? =

-Optimizing all the image sizes generated by WordPress, images being imported from plugins and themes, and images from other web sites is a painful and time consuming process.
+Optimizing all the image sizes generated by WordPress, images being imported from plugins and themes, and images from other web sites is a painful and time-consuming process.

 Smush automatically handles optimizing all your images no matter where they come from and  can be used as a standalone tool or alongside Photoshop.

+= My Google PageSpeed test is telling me to serve images in Next-Gen formats.
+Can Smush do that? =

+WebP and other Next-Gen formats are not supported on all browsers and require fallback images.
+For that reason, WebP conversion is only available in Smush Pro.
+Smush Pro converts images to WebP for a 25-30% savings over JPEG and PNG and serves fallback images on unsupported browsers.

 = Is it optimize or optimise? =
-It depends what side of the pond you live on...but whether you say optimize, optimise, optimizer or Smush goddess of speed this plugin will make sure your images are loading lighting fast.
+It depends what side of the pond you live on...but whether you say optimize, optimise, optimizer or Smush goddess of speed, this plugin will make sure your images are loading lighting fast.

 == Screenshots ==

+1. Simple to get started with the Smush set up wizard.
-1. Watch as your image library is processed – up to 50 images at a time.
+2. Watch as your image library is processed – up to 50 images at a time.
-2. Set automatic smush to resize and optimize every image as it is uploaded.
+3. Set automatic smush to resize and optimize every image as it is uploaded.
-3. Smush will find and optimize images for you.
+4. Smush will find and optimize images for you.

 == Changelog ==

+= 3.4.2 =

+- Enhance: Security
+- Fix: Fatal error on WordPress 4.x
+- Fix: Compatibility issue with ReCaptcha and lazy loading

+= 3.4.1 =

+- Fix: Upgrade from Free to Pro causing an error

+= 3.4.0 =

+- New: Option to ignore images from Smushing
+- New: CDN support for picture element
+- New: Lazy load for iframes
+- New: Lazy load compatibility with Block Gallery plugin
+- New: Lazy load compatibility with CoBlocks plugin
+- New: smush_cdn_custom_uploads_dir filter for use with custom upload directories in CDN
+- New: CDN support for images in data-original attribute
+- Enhance: Compatibility with WP Engine
+- Enhance: CDN support for custom UPLOADS directories
+- Enhance: Max width detection with CDN auto-resize functionality
+- Enhance: Lazy loading image format detection
+- Enhance: Lazy loading compatibility with AMP
+- Enhance: Lazy loading compatibility with Essential Grid
+- Enhance: Lazy loading compatibility with JetPack
+- Enhance: Integration settings pages UI, summary meta box UI
+- Enhance: Significantly increase performance on sites with large media libraries
+- Enhance: Support for WordPress 4.x
+- Enhance: Compatibility with Oxygen Builder
+- Enhance: Accessibility in modals
+- Fix: Undefined index PHP notices
+- Fix: Lazy loading not properly working on Bootstrap based themes
+- Fix: Lazy loading exclusion rules not working with active CDN
+- Fix: Failed parsing srcset attribute value since its w descriptor is invalid warnings
+- Fix: PHP warnings for getimagesize() disabled wrapper
+- Fix: UI conflict with Store Locator Plus plugin
+- Fix: CDN incorrectly resizing cropped images
+- Fix: Directory Smush permissions
+- Fix: NextGen gallery bulk Smush functionality
+- Fix: Network access control settings
+- Fix: Resize threshold not resetting when auto-resize is disabled

 = 3.3.2 =